eclipse/mosaic.website/content/docs/simulators/network_simulator_ns3.md

 Eclipse MOSAIC coupling, only ns-3 will be available.

 Like other network simulators, ns-3 has a relatively steep learning curve, especially compared to GUI- based simulators.
-If you have no prior experience with ns-3, we recommend to familiarize yourself with the ns-3 simulation environment and the ns-3 simulation basics first.
+If you have no prior experience with ns-3, we recommend familiarizing yourself with the ns-3 simulation environment and the ns-3 simulation basics first.
 The ns-3 documentation can be found under: {{< target-blank "https://www.nsnam.org/documentation" "https://www.nsnam.org/documentation" >}}